July 29, 2021

 Key Takeaways

 An intelligent video management system (IVMS) can help your businesses gain actionable insights from video footage using the power of artificial intelligence and other smart technologies.
-An IVMS can help improve safety and security, enabling you to find the right footage faster and helping you take proactive action that improves operational efficiency.
+An IVMS can help improve safety and security, enabling you to find the right footage faster and take proactive steps to improve operational efficiency.

 Security camera technology keeps improving every year with cameras that have higher resolutions and more powerful lenses.
 While important, having the best cameras is no longer the only goal of video surveillance.
 Instead, businesses are more concerned with seeing a return on investment in their video camera infrastructure.